In Need Of a Grandparents Rights Attorney?

-At the David W. Martin Law Group, our grandparents’ rights lawyers in Fort Mill & Greenville, South Carolina understand how important grandkids are, and what an integral part their grandparents play in their growth and success.
+At the David W. Martin Law Group, our grandparents’ rights lawyers in Fort Mill, Greenville & Rock Hill, South Carolina understand how important grandkids are, and what an integral part their grandparents play in their growth and success.

 We also understand their legal rights and the issues that affect a judge’s decision to include them in their grandchildren’s lives, when the parents’ divorce, live separately, are deceased, are incarcerated, or deemed unfit, so the child’s well-being is the overall focus.

-Do Grandparents’ Rights Include Visitation in Fort Mill & Greenville, South Carolina?
+Do Grandparents’ Rights Include Visitation in Fort Mill, Greenville & Rock Hill, South Carolina?

 South Carolina laws recognize the important role grandparents can play in a grandchild’s life and may grant visitation rights when the parents are divorced or living separately.